Estimating spatially varying health effects of wildland fire smoke using mobile health data: Local structural nested mean model

 For variance estimation, \citet{carroll1998local} proposed using the sandwich formula in line with the Z-estimation literature.
 The sandwich formula is justified based on asymptotics.
 To improve the finite-sample performance, \citet{galindo2001bootstrap} proposed a bootstrap inference procedure for local estimating equations.
 However, this procedure involves constructing complicated residuals and a heuristic modification factor.
 Thus, we suggest an easy-to-implement wild bootstrap method for variance estimation of $\widehat{\phi}_{\tau,0}^{\bc}(\bs^{*})$.

 For each bootstrap replicate, we generate exchangeable random weights $\xi_{i}$ ($i=1,\ldots,n$ ) independent and identically distributed from a distribution that has mean one, variance one and is independent of the data; e.g., Exp$(1)$.
+The regular nonparametric bootstrap is included as a special case by adopting the multinomial distribution to generate the weights.
 Repeat the cross-validation for choosing $\tau$, calculation of $\widehat{\phi}_{\tau,0}(\bs^{*})$, and bias-correction steps but all steps are carried out using weighted analysis with $\xi_{i}$ for subject $i$.
 Importantly, we do not need to re-estimate the nuisance functions for each bootstrap replication, because they converge faster than the geographically weighted estimator.
 This feature can largely reduce the computational burden in practice.
 The variance estimate $\widehat{V}(\bs^{*})$ of $\widehat{\phi}_{\tau,0}^{\bc}(\bs^{*})$ is the empirical variance of a large number of bootstrap replicates.
 With the variance estimate, we can construct the Wald-type confidence interval as $\widehat{\phi}_{\tau,0}^{\bc}(\bs^{*})\pm z_{1-\alpha/2}\left\{ \widehat{V}(\bs^{*})\right\} ^{1/2}$.